fayizferosh/ball-game/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/fayizferosh/ball-game)
 ![GitHub repo file count (file type)](https://img.shields.io/github/directory-file-count/fayizferosh/ball-game)

 > As part of TechFest at my college there was a Game Development workshop using Unity and this is the game I developed with the information learned in that workshop.
+This is basically an obstacle avoidance and pick up assets game.

 Game development code files and assets can be found in [Ball Folder](https://github.com/fayizferosh/ball-game/tree/main/Ball).